 Grove House School was founded by a group of local teachers and special needs professionals who presented a vision for a new, specialist provision for pupils with speech, language and communication difficulties to Government.

-The Board of Trustees meet at least once every term and have set up a number of committees to look at particular issues (such as teaching and learning, resources and pay).
+The Governors serve on the “Local Academy Committee” which meets at least once a term and on a number of committees which look at particular issues (such as pay and teaching and learning).

-The Trustees work to support the school’s leaders in their realisation of the vision for Grove House School and ensure the highest possible standards for its pupils.
+The Governors work to support the school’s leaders in their realisation of the vision for Grove House School and ensure the highest possible standards for its pupils.

-Chair, Member of Strategic Teaching and Learning and Resources Committees and Vice-chair of Pay and Headteacher’s Appraisal Committee
+Chair, Member of Teaching and Learning Committee and Vice-chair of Pay and Headteacher’s Appraisal Committee

-Chair of the Resources and Pay and Headteacher’s Appraisal Committees
+Chair of the Pay and Headteacher’s Appraisal Committees

 Victoria holds the positions of Associate Dean for taught Postgraduate Studies and Internationalisation in the School of Health Sciences, and Professor in the Enhancement of Child and Adolescent Language and Learning in the Division of Language and Communication Science at City University London.